regjoan/FundTrust/README.md

 7. Open **Transactions** to review released funds and transaction statuses.
 8. Use public verification or the explorer when a shareable record is needed.

-In the current prototype, wallet connection is simulated.

 ### How a Beneficiary checks their support

 1. Open the **Beneficiary Portal**.